Yinchun-Lin/Pbine/README.md

 \# 0.01404982 <br />
 Pbine(pm, method = "Fisher") <br />
 \# 0.0023 <br />
-\# NOTE 1: 0.01404982 > 0.0023 means Fisher's method overestimates the significance (i.e. there's an inflated type I error) when p-values are correlated. <br />
+\# NOTE 1: In this example, the Fisher's method overestimates the significance because p-values are correlated. <br />
-\# NOTE 2: It needs more computing time to calculate when m > 3.
+\# NOTE 2: Please wait a while because it needs more time when m > 3.

 ## Reference
  - Fisher, R.A., Statistical methods for research workers.
 4th ed.
 Edinburgh: Oliver and Boyd, 1932.